A key to success, the importance of teamwork sometimes determines survival.

 Every organization has situations where things go wrong, but the best teams stick together during the toughest times.

 Understanding the importance of teamwork applies whether lives are at stake or not.

-To succeed, teamwork requires trust in leadership and confidence in one another; principles that apply to your office team just as well.
+To succeed, teamwork requires trust in leadership and confidence that others will fulfill their team role; principles that apply to your office team just as well.